Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Additional Details on Experiments

 We also need to notice that, in LBF environment, an adversary is capable of physically interfere with other agents, such as blocking the way of others or intentionally colliding with other agents, resulting in a deadlock ever since.
 While \citet{gleave2019iclr2020advpolicy} cited an important aspect of adversarial policy as ``not to physically interfere with others'', we turn the collision in LBF off to represent this.

 \paragraph{StarCraft Multi-Agent Challenge environment.} StarCraft Multi-Agent Challenge environment \citep{samvelyan2019smac} is the most commly used testbed for c-MARL, which agents control a team of red agents and seeks to win a team of blue agents with built-in AIs.
 We adapt the map \emph{3m} proposed in SMAC testbed to \emph{4m vs 3m}, with one agent as adversary.
 Thus, the map can still be viewed as \emph{3m}, albeit with one adversary agents trying to fool its teammates.
-Note that the adversary cannot attack its allies.
-Results on three additional tasks, including \emph{2s4z vs 2s3z}, \emph{4s vs 5z} and \emph{6m}, can be seen in Appendix. \ref{smac-supp}
+Note that the adversary cannot attack its allies by design of SMAC environment.